Skip to main content

 Why is developing robust emails such a big deal?

-It should be a simple task for an average web developer, because, after all, emails support the HTML body, right?
+You’d think it would be a simple task for a web developer—after all, emails support HTML, right?

 A real example, our own emails

-Here is an example of such email design from our UX team where you may notice some aspects that seem trivial in the browser world but pretty complex in the email client world once you try to implement them in a reliable way.
+Here’s an example of an email design from our UX team.
+It may look simple in the browser world, but becomes surprisingly complex once you try to implement it reliably in email clients.

 Here is an example of what we got from our UX designers:

-Spoiler alert: We managed to implement all of that, and once you finish this series of articles, you will know how to do it, too.
+Spoiler alert: We managed to implement all of these.
+By the end of this series, you’ll know how to do it too.

 Outlook is still your biggest enemy, so keep it close

-As much as I love all the various Microsoft technologies and products, I can sincerely say I hate Outlook, even though I’ve conquered it.
-It’s official, and I don’t feel any shame for it at all.
+As much as I love Microsoft technologies, I can sincerely say I hate Outlook even though I’ve conquered it.

-The problem with it is that it uses MS Word as a rendering engine for HTML.
-Yes, you read it right, MS Word!
-MS Word!...Insane.
-I can guess why.
-Its developers got a free rich text editor...but at what cost?
+The problem is that Outlook uses MS Word as its rendering engine.
+Yes, you read that right—Word!
+I can guess why: they already had a rich text editor.
+But the cost?
+Massive.

-I have to say that this applies only to Outlook on Windows.
-On a Mac, it uses a browser-based rendering engine.
+This applies only to Outlook on Windows.
+On macOS, it uses a browser-based engine.

-Just to give you some idea, this is what Outlook provides for a pretty standard HTML when Outlook-specific hacks are missing.
-It is not entirely ugly but doesn’t match the required design in many aspects.
+To give you an idea, here’s what Outlook produces when Outlook-specific hacks are missing.
+It’s not completely broken, but it doesn’t match the intended design at all.

 Quick and bulk testing: PaperCut SMTP for help